Preparing for testing your Amazon WAF protections - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 • Web ACL – If you're testing a new web ACL, set the default action for the web ACL to allow requests.
 This lets you try out the web ACL without affecting traffic in any way.

 In general, count mode generates more matches than production.
 This is because a rule that counts requests doesn't stop the evaluation of the request by the web ACL, so rules that run later in the web ACL might also match the request.
 When you change your rule actions to their production settings, rules that allow or block requests will terminate the evaluation of requests that they match.
 As a result, matching requests will generally be inspected by fewer rules in the web ACL.
-For more information about the effects of rule actions on the overall evaluation of a web request, see Rule action.
+For more information about the effects of rule actions on the overall evaluation of a web request, see Using rule actions in Amazon WAF.

 With these settings, your new protections won't alter web traffic, but will generate match information in metrics, web ACL logs, and request samples.